ljchuello/Hetzner-Cloud-DotNet/README.md

 await HetznerDotNet.Api.Server.Create("Server Test", new List<long> { sshKey.Id }, location.Id, image.Id, 15);
 ```

+### Implemented functionality
+To have the complete list of the functionalities implemented in this library [consult the Wiki](https://github.com/ljchuello/Hetzner-Cloud-DotNet/wiki)

+---

-> Made with ❤️ in LATAM
+> Made with ❤️ in LATAM for the 🌎